ooni/ooni.org/content/post/zambia-election-monitoring.md

-Zambia’s national fiber backbone: [*Zambia Telecommunications Ltd (Zamtel)*](http://www.zamtel.zm/) and [*Zambia Electricity Supply Corporation Ltd (ZESCO)*](http://www.zesco.co.zm/) - both of which are state-owned, as well as [*Copperbelt Energy Corporation (CEC)*](http://cecinvestor.com/), which is privately-owned.
+Zambia’s national fiber backbone: [*Zambia Telecommunications Ltd (Zamtel)*](http://www.zamtel.zm/) and [*Zambia Electricity Supply Corporation Ltd (ZESCO)*](http://www.zesco.co.zm/) - both of which are state-owned - as well as [*Copperbelt Energy Corporation (CEC)*](http://cecinvestor.com/), which is privately-owned.

 All internet and mobile service providers in Zambia are privately-owned,